sourcegraph/handbook/content/engineering/search/index.md

           - **Plan:** Search onboarding tour
           - **Owner:** Farhan
           - **Status:** In progress
+          - **Estimated completion**: 3.20
       - It is hard for users to quickly get to code they care about.
           - **Plan:** Enterprise homepage
           - **Owner:** Farhan, Juliana
           - **Status:** In progress
+         - **Estimated completion**: 3.21
   - **Outcomes:**
      - New users introduced to Sourcegraph are able to quickly run searches that show them the value of Sourcegraph.
      - Users can run searches over code they care about more quickly.
      - Sourcegraph surfaces code and searches users care about.

 ### Shareable